 4 Disruptive Technologies in Air Navigation System

 In our last post, we discussed the five breakthroughs in the propulsion system.
-In the current post, we will walk you through four new ground-breaking technologies which will take the air navigation to the next level.
+In the current post, we will walk you through four new ground-breaking technologies that will take the air navigation to the next level.

 Automatic Landing System that doesn’t use ILS

-Airbus patent US8818582 discloses an automatic landing assistance system that doesn’t use ground-based landing assistance systems like an instrument landing system (ILS) or Microwave landing system (MLS).
+Airbus patent US8818582 discloses an automatic landing assistance system that doesn’t use ground-based landing assistance systems like an instrument landing system (ILS) or a Microwave landing system (MLS).
 Instead, the invention utilizes a satellite system for a precise landing approach.

 This invention has the power to make ground-based landing assistance systems like ILS a thing of the past.
 At present, many airports where an ILS is not installed, during fog or when visibility goes down don’t operate.
 This invention can kill these instances.

 Also, this invention could make an automatic landing on every airport possible.

 Drone Control System by NASA that Could Lead to Flight Automation

 NASA has developed a system that will help drone operators in better tracking and navigation of unmanned aircraft or UAVs.
 The technology is called Automatic Dependent Surveillance-Broadcast, or ADS-B.

 This new technology complies with FAA norms which will enable drones operators to keep UAVs away from the manned aircraft.
 Also, this system makes the manned aircraft aware of a nearby drone.